Preheat oven to 450°F (232°C) with the rack on the middle shelf.

 Scatter the cold butter across the flour.
 Pulse until it resembles cornmeal or wet sand, approximately 10-12 pulses.

 Pour out the flour mixture into a bowl.
-Add the chopped peaches and heavy cream.
+Add the chocolate chips and heavy cream.
 Mix until just barely incorporated.
 Do not overmix (a little dry mixture is okay and preferred to overmixing).

 Bake for 13-15 minutes until lightly golden brown.
 Rotate the baking sheet halfway through baking.
 Cool on a wire rack for at least 10 minutes.
 Store in a sealed container for up to 5 days.

 Scones can be covered and refrigerated up to 24 hours before baking, after cutting or after put into cake pan.Freeze the scones after cut and before baking for up to a month.
 Then bake as desired and directed in instructions, without thawing, although you may need to bake them a few minutes longer.Refrigerating for 30 minutes is highly recommended as it helps the scones rise instead of being wide and flat.